 Joomla is the second most popular content management system and next in our consideration.
 Based on different tests involving different versions of Joomla few conclusions had been drawn:

-- Speed and performance of Joomla is significantly dependent on the choice of template, followed by addons components / modules / plugins.
+- The speed and performance of Joomla are significantly dependent on the choice of template, followed by addons components/modules/plugins.
 It is recommended you uninstall or deactivate all templates and extensions that are not in use.
-It's no use keeping extensions that eventually turn outdated and can become a security problem for your website.
+It’s no use keeping extensions that eventually turn outdated and can become a security problem for your website.
 The best approach to managing extensions and templates not in use is to uninstall them.

-- Activation of inbuilt Gzip and Cache system does speed up the Joomla site.
-This can be achieved with some tweaks with the global configuration setting and the activation of the default system cache in the plugin manager.
-Please note that we recommend using the progressive caching in the global configuration setting in the Joomla backend.
+- Activation of the inbuilt Gzip and Cache system does speed up the Joomla site.
+This can be achieved with some tweaks to the global configuration setting and the activation of the default system cache in the plugin manager.
+Please note that we recommend using progressive caching in the global configuration setting in the Joomla backend.

-- Cleaning up of CSS codes can result in a highly boosted Joomla performance in terms of decreased http requests and total page size.
+- Cleaning up CSS codes can result in a highly boosted Joomla performance in terms of decreased HTTP requests and total page size.
 The smaller the file size, the faster the speed of your Joomla website.

-- Compression and minification of CSS / JS files, similarly compression and optimization of pics / images is the key to speed up default Joomla.
-You can learn more on image optimization in this article on Image Optimization for the Web.
+- Compression and minification of CSS / JS files, similarly compression and optimization of pics/images is the key to speed up default Joomla.

-Content is food for the search engines.
-So, when you write fresh and quality content, you become attractive to the search engines.
-Recent Google Algorithm updates have shown fresh content taking prominence and we recommend you write fresh content at least once in a week to achieve good ranking performance.
+Content is food for search engines.
+So, when you write fresh and quality content, you become attractive to search engines.
+Recent Google Algorithm updates have shown fresh content taking prominence and we recommend you write fresh content at least once a week to achieve good ranking performance.

-Focus on long form content.
+Focus on long-form content.
 Writing short content of less than a thousand words could mean you have not given sufficient coverage on the subject matter.
-Our research show content of up to 2,000 words and above perform better in the search engines.
+Our research shows the content of up to 2,000 words and above performs better in search engines.

 - Write Keyword-Rich Meta Tags